-The product is designed in accordance with ISO 10218-1:2011, Robots for industrial environments - Safety requirements -Part 1 Robots, and applicable parts in the normative references, as referred to from ISO 10218-1:2011.
-In case of deviations from ISO 10218-1:2011, these are listed in the declaration of incorporation which is part of the product delivery.
+The product is compliant with ISO 10218-1:2011, Robots for industrial environments - Safety requirements - Part 1 Robots, and applicable parts in the normative references, as referred to from ISO 10218-1:2011.
+In case of deviation from ISO 10218-1:2011, these are listed in the declaration of incorporation.
+The declaration of incorporation is part of the delivery.